 Gas, popoffs, smellies, fluffs and the science-buff correct ‘flatus’ are but a few pet and real names for these nasty, but hilarious little butt trumpeting moments every single one of us has (even those posh girls who say they don’t!).
-While there might be disgust and scrunched up noses when a ‘silent but deadly’ presents itself ) and accusations might fly while denials ownership is deflected (though the whiff direction is quite clear),it’s definitely ok to fart because — absolutely everyone does it.
-Farting is a normal part of our digestive process, and without it, we’d all just probably explode!.
+While there might be disgust and scrunched up noses when a ‘silent but deadly’ presents itself and accusations might fly while denial of ownership is deflected (though the whiff direction is quite clear), it’s definitely ok to fart because — absolutely everyone does it!

 What makes a fart?

 Some of us can fart up to 40 times per day if we’ve had food we’re not used to or if something is not quite right.
-But on average, 15 farts a day is pretty average for the normal teenage girl!.
+But on average, 15 farts a day is pretty average for a young women!
 Gasp?
-Yes, this includes the ones we don’t entirely know about which apparently happen when we’re asleep! (who and how did they monitor those one??).
+Yes, this includes the ones we don’t entirely know about which apparently happen when we’re asleep! (who and how did they monitor those one?).